laszlocph/gimlet-documentation/src/pages/events/integrating-gimlet-into-ci-cd-workflows.md

 ---
 title: Integrating Gimlet into CI/CD workflows
-description: "On this occasion, we try a new format: an online meetup.
+description: "On this second Gimlet online meetup you will learn how you can fit Gimlet into your CI/CD workflow.
 You can watch silently, or ask questions, it is up to you!"
 image: https://gimlet.io/meetup2.png
 ---